Yale-EEB723/finalproject/README.md

 Ecuador: https://bioweb.bio/faunaweb/mammaliaweb/IndiceTaxonomico
 Go to taxonomy browser of NCBI -> type in a clade -> https://www.ncbi.nlm.nih.gov/Taxonomy/Browser/wwwtax.cgi?id=9397 G10K vertebrate have good curated genomes.
+### Idea:
+Galapagos torotises nature eco evo paper identified sites of longevity in animals.
+Could it be the same zones as in bats (also super longevity species).